prakashtamu/technical_test_ob/README.md

 - **Documentation**: Clear instructions and explanations in the README.md.
   - Any assumptions or design decisions are well-documented.
 - **Integration**: Effective use of the provided MockServer to simulate the LLM agent.
-  - Successful addition of a database service to Docker Compose.
+  - Bonus: Successful addition of a database service to Docker Compose.

 ## Notes